Congressional App Challenge

 - After the Submission Period has ended, the Submission cannot be modified in any way before the completion of judging.

-- Winners will be announced in early DECEMBER 2016.
+- Winners will be announced in mid DECEMBER 2017.

 Age.
 There is no age minimum, but students are allowed to participate up to their high school graduation.